JsBergbau/jsbergbau.github.io/README.md

 URL: [https://github.com/JsBergbau/DTMF-Audacity-Filtercurve-Equalizer](https://github.com/JsBergbau/DTMF-Audacity-Filtercurve-Equalizer)

-Description: With this filter curve or the filter curve generator the sound can be filtered in such a way that the DTMF tones are highlighted to be able to decode them more easily.
+Description: With this filter curve or the filter curve generator for the filter curve equalizer the sound can be filtered in such a way that the DTMF tones are highlighted to be able to decode them more easily.
+Different EQ curve presets are available for download.

 Created:  2022-02-21T22:56:23Z

-Last update: 2022-02-21T23:26:16Z
+Last update: 2022-02-21T23:33:33Z

 ## [eu-digital-covid-vaccination-certificate-decoder](https://github.com/JsBergbau/eu-digital-covid-vaccination-certificate-decoder)